Posted on: January 9, 2025

 In some jurisdictions, you may require a forklift safety checklist, though.
 Cal/OSHA requires safety inspection logs to be kept for one year.

-The process can vary depending on the provider, but generally, forklift certification is a formal training and evaluation process that ensures individuals operating forklifts possess the necessary skills and knowledge to do so safely.
-This certification is typically required by employers to comply with OSHA regulations.
+The process can vary depending on the provider, but generally, online forklift training helps ensure individuals operating forklifts have the necessary skills and knowledge to do so safely.
+This training is typically required by employers to comply with OSHA regulations.

 • Forklift operation: Learning how to safely operate different types of forklifts, including electric and gas-powered models.